Head of School

 During her tenure in Atlanta, Mrs. Stroll studied in Maine with Nancy Atwell at the Center for Teaching and Learning and moved into a teacher leader role for reading and writing instruction in the middle school.
 She also attended Teacher’s College Reading and Writing Project at Columbia University to broaden her teacher leader role to include kindergarten through fifth grade.
 After receiving her graduate degree, she began her role as Assistant Principal at Torah Day School of Atlanta, where she served for three years.

 Mrs. Stroll and her family moved to Denver in the summer of 2016 for her to serve as the Lower School Principal at Denver Academy of Torah.
-Mrs. Stroll served as the K-12 principal during the 2018-2019 school year.
-She has now assumed the permanent role of Head of School.
+Mrs. Stroll then served as the K-12 principal during the 2018-2019 school year, and was named Head of School in 2019.